@d = 25

 before_filter :find_posts, except: [:show] before_filter :find_post, only: [:show] before_filter :find_commenters, only: [:show] def index() end def my_posts() @posts = @posts.created_by(current_user) end def show() end private def find_post() @posts = Post.find(params[:id]) end def find_posts() @posts = Post.all end def find_commenters() @post.comments.map(&:creator).uniq end

-This is absolutely terrible code, all for the sake of DRY.
+This is an anti-pattern and absolutely terrible code, all for the sake of DRY.
 At least in Rails 1 through 3, there was an indication that you were doing it wrong via the method name due to the lack of any form of filtering.
 Now with

 before_action it seems to be encouraged.